AY2526S1-CS2103T-W10-2/tp/docs/DeveloperGuide.md

 ## Acknowledgements

-TheRealDeal is a greenfield group project that is based on [addressbook-level3](https://github.com/se-edu/addressbook-level3) (AB3) created by [SE-EDU](https://se-education.org/).
+TheRealDeal is a brownfield group project that is based on [addressbook-level3](https://github.com/se-edu/addressbook-level3) (AB3) created by [SE-EDU](https://se-education.org/).

 ## Legend
 These boxes in the Developer Guide has additional information that you should take note of.